 The storage capacity of the laptop is decent, especially as just as with the RAM, there is a slot for an extra hard drive if you decide to do such an upgrade.

-The issued drive is an SSD with 512GB of space which isn’t the best, but as we said, there is an extra slot, so we are willing to overlook it, especially in this price range.
+The issued drive is an SSD with 512GB of space which isn’t the best, but as I said, there is an extra slot, so I am willing to overlook it, especially in this price range.

 This translates to a great battery life, which is, as we all know, often one of the most annoying parts of working on a laptop.